aakp10/md2pdf/readme.md

 More than the laziness to write a 40 pages markdown document, exporting it as a PDF with local images and GitHub styled markdown fills me with dread.
-This weird walkthrough of exporting a markdown to PDF has been done just to get the flexibilty in font stylings which I didn't get in the tools already available .
+This weird walkthrough of exporting a markdown to PDF has been done just to get the flexibility in font stylings which I didn't get in the tools already available .

 ## Use